 It is more than just a symbol of fair play to be admired from afar — The Ball invites people from all walks of life to share in the joy of participation.
 It engages them directly in playing the game and indirectly by connecting them to the World Cup.

 — Pat Nevin, former Chelsea & Scotland captain, June 2002

-On The Ball’s epic journey to the World Cup, it is played with in organized games of football, in kick–abouts and in juggling sessions.
+On The Ball’s epic journey to the World Cup, it is played with in organised games of football, in kick–abouts and in juggling sessions.
 Anyone and everyone can engage with The Ball, sign it, kick it and help it along its way.
-The Ball becomes a representative of unity in a divided world enriching the World Cup with a symbol that matches the spirit of the Olympic Flame.
+The Ball becomes a representative of unity in a divided world.
+It enriches the World Cup with a symbol that matches the spirit of the Olympic Flame.